 You can either run a test scan or go straight to the ‘Privacy’ section and select ‘Passwords’ among the different panels and click ‘Get Started’.

-It’ll then ask you to add the browser extensions.
-Go ahead and do that; otherwise, the auto-fill and password generator won’t work.
+It’ll then ask you to add a browser extension.
+Go ahead and do that.
+Otherwise, the auto-fill and password generator won’t work.

-And once you’ve done that, you are ready to start storing passwords and other details.
-Either import your passwords or click ‘Add Manually’.
+And once you’ve done that, you are ready to start storing secure passwords and other details.
+Either import your unique passwords or click ‘Add Manually’.